innovatrics/smartface/sfcli/README.md

 ##### camera add

-Create a camera.
-Name and VideoSource options are required
+Create a camera. `--name` and `--videoSource` options are required.

 ```
 Options: